cormas/cormas/CONTRIBUTING.md

 ## Setup Iceberg
 You need an ssh key in order to commit on github.
 Open Iceberg tool, and then click on the settings.
 Check the box : "Use custom SSH keys".

-## Fork the Cormas repository
+## Fork the CORMAS repository

 All changes you'll do will be versionned in your own fork of the [CORMAS repository](https://github.com/cormas/cormas).
-Then, from your fork you'll be able to issue pull requests to Cormas, where they will be reviewed, and luckily, integrated.
+Then, from your fork you'll be able to issue pull requests to CORMAS, where they will be reviewed, and luckily, integrated.

 Go to Cormas github's repository and click on the fork button on the top right.
-Yes, this means that you'll need a github account to contribute to Cormas.
+Yes, this means that you'll need a github account to contribute to CORMAS.

-## Load your fork version of Cormas in your image:
+## Load your fork version of CORMAS in your image:
-In your Pharo 8.0 image, load now the last development version of Cormas :
+In your Pharo 8.0 image, load now the last development version of CORMAS :

 ```Smalltalk
 Metacello new